 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Why you need it: Vitamin B12 helps keep your nerve and blood cells healthy, and it aids in your body’s energy production and DNA creation.
-Unfortunately, as you age, you have less acid in your stomach to break down down protein and release vitamin B12 from food.
-Also, conditions such as Crohn’s disease or medications such as proton pump inhibitors, H2 blockers and the diabetes drug metformin can interfere with absorption.
+Why you need it — Vitamin B12 helps keep your nerve and blood cells healthy, and it aids in your body’s energy production and DNA.
+You need to be able to absorb it properly to get these benefits.
+As you age, you have less acid in your stomach to break down protein and release vitamin B12 from food.
+Also, conditions like Crohn’s disease or medications such as proton pump inhibitors, H2 blockers and the diabetes drug metformin can interfere with absorption.

-Why you need it: Vitamin D is crucial for bone health and calcium absorption.
+Why you need it — Getting enough vitamin D is crucial for your body to absorb the calcium it needs for healthy bones and teeth.
 Vitamin D deficiency also has been linked to certain cancers and heart disease.
-But unlike other vitamins, our main source of vitamin D is not food — it’s the sun.
-So risk factors for low levels include living at high latitudes, high levels of air pollution or city smog, dense cloud covering, a high degree of clothing covering the skin, increased sunscreen use and darker skin pigmentation.
-Only some of these factors are under your control.
+But unlike other vitamins, our main source of vitamin D isn’t food — it’s the sun.
+So risk factors for low levels of vitamin D include living at high latitudes, high levels of air pollution or city smog, dense cloud covering, clothing that always covers your skin and liberal sunscreen use (although both are very important to protect skin from sun damage) and darker skin pigmentation.

-Why you need it: Vitamin B6 is part of nearly 200 biochemical reactions in the human body, but is best known for its role in regulating sleep, appetite and mood.
+Why you need it — Vitamin B6 is part of nearly 200 biochemical reactions in the human body, but it’s best known for its role in regulating your sleep, appetite and mood.
 It plays a key role in cognitive abilities and immune function and also helps you make red blood cells.
-Although deficiency is rare, many Americans, especially the elderly, do not meet the Recommended Daily Allowance (RDA) for vitamin B6.
+Although deficiency is rare, many of us (especially the elderly) don’t get the Recommended Daily Allowance (RDA) for vitamin B6.

-How to get it: A mix of meats, whole grains, vegetables and nuts can help.
-Foods rich in B6 include baked potatoes, bananas, chicken, garbanzo beans and fortified foods (check labels).
+How to get it — A mix of meats, whole grains, vegetables and nuts can help.
+Other foods rich in B6 include: